Raw Papaya: Uses, Benefits, Side Effects and more!

 Also Read: Lemongrass: Uses, Benefits, Side Effects and More!

-Raw papaya has low-calorie content, which may make it a suitable fruit for obese people who can include it in their regular diet.
+Raw papaya has a low-calorie content, which may make it a suitable fruit for obese people who can include it in their regular diet.
 Thus, it may help to manage weight.1 You must consult your nutritionist for best advice on weight loss.

-The three main powerful antioxidant vitamins present in papaya are vitamin A, vitamin C and vitamin E.2
+The three main powerful antioxidant vitamins present in papaya are vitamin A, vitamin C, and vitamin E.2

 Papaya might be a good source of dietary fibre, which may help to lower the high cholesterol levels in the body.2 However, people should seek the advice of an Ayurvedic doctor before using it to manage the cholesterol in the body.2

 Papaya has different names, such as Erandakarkati in Sanskrit, Omakai in Malayalam, Pharangi in Kannada, and Pappali in Tamil.
-The international names include Tree Mellon, Mamao and pawpaw.5
+The international names include Tree Mellon, Mamao, and pawpaw.5

 1. Krishna K, Paridhavi M, Patel Jagruti.
 Review on nutritional, medicinal and pharmacological properties of Papaya (Carica papaya Linn.).
 Nat Prod Radi.
 2008 Apr;7(4):364–73.
 Available from: http://nopr.niscair.res.in/bitstream/123456789/5695/1/NPR%207%284%29%20364-373.pdf